 For Founders of EdTech startups, it’s no secret that the best time to sell your products and services to school districts is in the spring.
 K-12 schools start working on a budget late in the year and typically finalize their budgets early in the following year.
 Purchases are then made in late spring or early summer.

-But just as school districts conduct research and due diligence throughout the year to determine which products they want to present before the school board, you should be optimizing your sales strategy throughout the year to have a leg up on your sales goals.
+But just as school districts conduct research and due diligence throughout the year to determine which products they want to present before the school board, you should be optimizing your EdTech sales strategy throughout the year to have a leg up on your sales goals.

-Having a head start going into the selling season is especially critical because of the cyclical nature of your cashflow.
+Having a head start going into the selling season is especially critical because of the cyclical nature of EdTech cashflow.
 When you lock in EdTech contracts early on, you have better control of your revenue and finances for the reminder of the year.

-We’ve cracked the code on 6 steps to give your sales strategy a powerful boost heading into the spring.
+We’ve cracked the code on 6 steps to give your EdTech sales strategy a powerful boost heading into the spring.

 1. Envision Your Target.
 Lock in Your Ideal Customer Profile (ICP).

 The concept of having an ICP may seem rudimentary, but it’s important.
 Many EdTech startups either need to create an ICP, improve it, or document it.

 One major mistake to avoid when crafting an ICP is going too broad with who you’re targeting.
 It’s impossible for your sales team to focus when you’re casting too wide of a net, and it makes it hard to scale.
 Going too broad in EdTech means that you’re willing to work with anyone and that weakens your sales strategy.

 Hone in on the more specific details of your ideal customer so that you can more clearly define their journey.
 One starting point can be focusing on districts that don’t have an optimal solution to solve their challenges and then building out additional characteristics surrounding the district from there.